asensionacher/cs2-tournament-discord-bot/README.md

 This bot is in a very early stage, so keep in mind that bugs and missing features exists:

 - [ ] Only `bo3` system.
-Planned to have a way to set it between `bo1`, `bo3` and `bo5` for each game type (swiss round 1, swiss round 2, swiss round 3, swiss round 4, swiss round 5, quaterfinal, semifinal, third place and final).
+Planned to have a way to set it between `bo1`, `bo3` and `bo5` for each game type (swiss round 1, swiss round 2, swiss round 3, swiss round 4, swiss round 5, quarterfinal, semifinal, third place and final).
 - [ ] Code is now a mess.
 I'm not a developer, but a code refactor is desired.
 - [ ] Adding a `league-system` instead of `swiss-system` before elimination stage.
 - [ ] Adding more teams, now only 16 teams can be added.